-4. PO has been investigating Applicants' cases afresh for some 2 years.
-In the cases investigated to date, the accumulated evidence broadly points to 3 scenarios - cases in which losses have occurred through accounting and other errors by staff in the relevant branch, those in which errors have been exacerbated by false accounting, and those involving theft.
+- 5. PO has been investigating Applicants' cases afresh for some 2 years.
+In the cases investigated to date, the accumulated evidence broadly points to 3 scenarios cases in which losses have occurred through accounting and other errors by staff in the relevant branch, those in which errors have been exacerbated by false accounting, and those involving theft. - 6.
+Over 80 investigations have been completed.
+An investigation in all 54 remaining cases is underway and this process will be completed on or by 22 December 2014.

-- 5. A total of 82 investigations have been completed.
-A fresh investigation in all 54 remaining cases has begun and this process will be completed on or by 22 December 2014. - 6.
-The cost to PO of this process to date is £3.4 million.
+7. The cost to PO of this process to date is £3.4 million.
 A further £4 million is currently forecast to be spent, producing a total of £7.4 million.
 As an absolute average, this means that each of the 136 cases in the Scheme will cost PO just shy of £55,000.
 These figures do not include any payments PO may make to Applicants in the Scheme.